bowencool/blog/src/content/blog/how-do-I-build-my-blog.md

   - The CSS weren't writen using nested syntax...

 Furthermore, I still need to change the style.
 I've almost finished reading through the entire code of this repository.
 If I had known earlier, I would have written it from scratch myself, that didn't save much time.

+### SSG vs SSR

+SSG (Static Page Generation):

+- Can also connect to a database, but only at the moment of building!
+- Requires predefining all possible paths with parameters.

+- Astro already supports SPA mode under SSG, so interactive experience is no longer an issue!

+SSR (Server Side Render):

+- Dynamic data (query, DB)

+- Redirection

+To be confirmed:

+- Can SSR hide the default Lang path?

+- How is Vercel's cold start speed?

+- Sitemap?